 If you don’t have the size of pan recommended then don’t buy the mix or make that recipe.
 Don’t waste your time and money because it is just not going to turn out the way you want it to.
 Or you can buy the correct pan to go with the recipe.
 In the long run, you will be ahead and just think, the next time you make that recipe, you are going to have the correct size.

 If the baking pan is too small then the product is going to take longer to bake.
 It will most likely burn on the edges and top before the inside gets done.
 I remember one time I made a cake in a smaller pan than the mix recommended.
 I had to bake it way longer than it was supposed to and the edges burnt before the inside could get done.
 Again we can compare to our clothes fitting too tight.
 There is no room to expand!

 You can always split the recipe in two and use two pans, but that is only going to give you more dishes to wash.
 And if you are like me, I really don’t want any more cleanup than is necessary.
 And who is to say that this method will work anyway?
 It’s better to do the right thing the first time.

 Just The Right Size

-What a rude awakening when you smell something burning and the house begins to fill with smoke.
+What a rude awakening when you smell something burning, and the house begins to fill with smoke.
 I have even had my smoke alarm go off.
 Oh my!
-Yea, not much fun when you have to go around opening all the windows, and let me tell you the smell and smoke linger.
+Yeah, it’s not much fun when you have to go around opening all the windows and let me tell you, the smell and smoke linger.